sourcegraph/src-expose-demo/README.md

 }
 ```

-If running Docker for Desktop, you can use the hostname of `host.docker.internal:3434`, or you'll need the IP address or fully qualified hostname of the host machine running the `src-expose` container.
+If running Docker for Desktop, you can use the hostname of `host.docker.internal:3434`, otherwise you'll need the IP address or fully qualified hostname of the host machine running the `src-expose` container.

 ---

 ## Using Kubernetes

-To make things easy, we use a self-contained single Pod with 2 containers, one for syncing code, and the other for `src-expose` that both share the same volume that holds the code to be served.
+To make things easy, we use a single Pod with a shared volume and 2 containers, one for syncing code, and the other for `src-expose`.

-An init container is responsible for downloading the code to be served before the `src-expose` container is started which avoids the need to bind the Pod to a specific host in order to use a `hostPath` volume.
+An init container is responsible for downloading the code to be served before the `src-expose` container is started.
+This design allows the Pod to deployed to any node, with the drawback that the entire codebase must be downloaded.

-Whether using an init container to download all code required for the Pod depends upon the size of the code being served, but hopefully this gives you an initial design to get started.

 ![](resources/src-expose-k8s.png)

+Depending upon the size of code to be served, binding the Pod to a node and using a `hostPath` volume might be a better choice.

 ### The code sync container